 My release?
 Yay!
 I can almost taste freedom and it’s sweeter than the stuff we sold here if it were doused in candy and confectionery sugar.
 I’m sure Aarne could see the stars in my eyes when I heard the news.
 “Really?
 Oh, thanks.
 I’ve been on good behavior and Helka can vouch for me.”

 “Is that so?”
 Aarne replied.
-Almost on cue, Helka came out of the back room and she blushed when she saw the top mage in her store.
+Almost on cue, Helka came out of the backroom and she blushed when she saw the top mage in her store.
 “Good afternoon, Helka.”

 “Oh my!
 Good afternoon to you, too.”
 She curtsied in his presence with her apron.
-I must have either underestimated the importance of Master Aarne or how much of a total fangirl that Helka is.
+I must have either underestimated the importance of Master Aarne or how much of a total fangirl Helka is.
 “I see that you already ordered some ice cream.
 I can refund the prince for you and–”

 “There’s no need for that.
 I was fine paying for it myself.”
 He politely interrupted her.
 “Anyway, there’s another reason why I visited the shop and this has to do with you, Lumi.”

 I swallowed a lump in my throat when I heard that.
 I better not be serving any more time.
-This had better be something more pleasant, like getting some restitution for working here or maybe get improved magical abilities or anything like that.
+This had better be something more pleasant, like getting some restitution for working here or maybe getting improved magical abilities or anything like that.

 “There’s been some trouble in Ladenrehu and it involves Akvamariini Lake.”
 Aarnes began to explain this update to me.
 “You see, the Pentti Group had been careless in dumping their toxic waste in this lake.
 Some people use that as a water source, but it could get bad enough to poison our entire community since it connects with all of Ladenrehu’s other rivers and lakes.”
 Woah, that was some huge news.
 “Already, Akvamariini Lake has quickly become a superfund site.”

 “A superfund site?
-Is that a place that’s super-fun or you get super funds like a ton of money?”
+Is that a place that’s super-fun or do you get super funds like a ton of money?”
 I asked Aarne.
 He just glared at my ignorance before clearing his throat.

 “What this means is that this lake has become so polluted that it’s become a hazardous site.
 I’ve tried my best with all the magic I know, but I couldn’t clean up the mess alone.”
 Aarne said.
 “You would be the best person for this job in order to save our village.”